-When a company encounters financial difficulty, it may commence proceedings to help modify its debt operations.
-This is called restructuring and is a common tool used to help companies facing financial hardship.
+When a company encounters financial difficulties, it may commence formal insolvency proceedings to help modify its debt operations.
+This is called restructuring and is a common tool used to help insolvent companies.
 Restructuring can be consensual or court-based and serves the primary purpose of improving liquidity and securing financial longevity.
-This is achieved using two tools: schemes of arrangement (schemes), and restructuring plans (plans).
+This is achieved using two insolvency tools: schemes of arrangement (schemes), and restructuring plans (plans).

 What is the difference between insolvency schemes and plans?

 Ostensibly, schemes and plans can be considered distinct processes, however upon further analysis, they bear many similarities.
 Found in the 2006 Companies Act (hereafter, Companies Act) Part 26 (scheme), and Part 26A (plan), they are processes which are often described to be magic, processing the ability to restructure a company’s finances and shrink the amount of debt they owe to their creditors.
 They work on the basis of giving and taking, therefore the creditor must enjoy some benefit as a result of the agreement.

 Very little law is written down concerning the application for schemes and plans, most of it can be found in case law tracing back to 100 years.
 Both schemes and plans are the same in function and achieve the same outcome, however, there are certain differences when considering the process of achieving a scheme or plan.
 These differences confer their own advantages and disadvantages to the tools and are essential to the identity and effectiveness of schemes and plans. company's assets

 What are the pros and cons of schemes and plans?